mmpx12/pwndb/README.md

 -j|--jobs [number]        number of background jobs (max 10, 5 by default) -o|--output [file]        output file
--x|--proxy [IP:PORT]      proxy and port of TOR
+-x|--proxy [IP:PORT]      proxy and port of TOR -s|--server-status        check if pwndb server is up and exit
 ```

 whildecard character is %